lexlapax/dockerfile-misc/tiny-haproxy/README.md

 the buildroot directory contains the .config file used for running the build.

-the buildroot/package/haproxy contains the two required files to include mosquitto into the buildroot build
+the buildroot/package/haproxy contains the two required files to include haproxy into the buildroot build

 short instructions